OdooBulgaria/pls/README.md

 		- [x] If the project manager submits the attendance then the attendance record will get submitted either after allowed time or after all his project attendance is submitted

 - [x] If after the allowed time the manager tries to take attendance they wont be allowed until and unless they are allowed to override by admin panel
-- [ ] The overriding option will always be open for only 1 hour.
+- [x] The overriding option will always be open for only 1 hour.

-- [ ] Create a cron job that does the following
+- [x] Create a cron job that does the following
 	> **Make sure that 'Allow overriding the time limit option' is taken into consideration each time**
-	- [ ] If within the allowed time the attendance.attendance record is not closed then a log for that project manager will be created ('mail.message') and a mail will be dispatched to the follower of that document ("send a message" functionality).
+	- [x] If within the allowed time the attendance.attendance record is not closed then a log for that project manager will be created ('mail.message') and a mail will be dispatched to the follower of that document ("send a message" functionality).
-	- [ ] Check if the project manager has taken all the attendances.
+	- [x] Check if the project manager has taken all the attendances.
 If not then log an internal note
-    - [ ] At allowed time the cron job will run and that time automatically all unsubmitted attendances will be submitted and all the project manager attendance.attendance records will close.
+    - [x] At allowed time the cron job will run and that time automatically all unsubmitted attendances will be submitted and all the project manager attendance.attendance records will close.
-	- [ ] Once all the attendances are submitted a new cron job will trigger that will check if the manager has taken all the attendances.
+	- [x] Once all the attendances are submitted a new cron job will trigger that will check if the manager has taken all the attendances.
 If not then an internal note will be logged for him and a mail will be dispatched to the follower of the documents
-	- [ ] A final cron summary will be logged in a seperate document that the admin can check and know the status of everything
+	- [x] A final cron summary will be logged in a seperate document that the admin can check and know the status of everything
-		- [ ] This will also show the projects for which the attendace was not taken at all
+		- [x] This will also show the projects for which the attendance was not taken at all

+- [ ] Remove the cron button from the attendance and test it with actual cron
+- [ ] Create the attendance widget for the project manager
 - [ ] Attendance Dash Board
 	- [ ] Corporate
 	- [ ] Manager